Your baby, your body, your partner and the prenatal visit, plus tips for the 30th week of pregnancy.

 Fetal growth continues in the 30th week of pregnancy.
 Your baby weighs three pounds or more and continues to gain weight daily.
 Bones have developed and bone marrow has started producing red blood cells.
 The white covering over the skin, lanugo, is starting to fade away in preparation for birth.
 The hearing has developed to the point that the fetus recognizes certain voices.
-Both mom and dad can talk to baby, sing and laugh, and these sounds do not have to be directed at the belly for baby to hear.
+You can talk to baby, sing and laugh, and these sounds do not have to be directed at the belly for baby to hear.

 In week 30 as your uterus continues to expand and your baby continues to grow, the added weight may pull the spine forward.
 This may cause you to feel lower back aches and pains.
 In addition, when lying down for a nap, you may naturally prefer to lie on one side or the other.
 Heartburn can be a big issue when lying down and you might feel more comfortable sleeping in a sitting position from week 30 to 40.